checkout/frames-ios/README.md

 If you got here, we'll either assume you've completed Integration or you're just curious.
 If none, then please complete [Integration](#Integration) first.

 #### 1. Import `Frames`
-<sub>If unsure where to just do it for now from your ViewController that will be presenting the journey.</sub>
+<sub>If unsure where to do it, the ViewController that will be presenting the journey is a good start</sub>
 ```swift
 import Frames
 ```

 #### 2. Prepare your object responsible for the Frames configuration
 This is the logical configuration:
 - ensuring you receive access for the request